amitlondhe/spark-app/README.md

 * The demographic data has been obtained using Spark script accessing <b> U.S Census API. </b>

-## Constraints

-* Yelp dataset does not include the statistics for all the states.
-* The average rating spans from 1-5 and the Percentage of various races of people span from 0-100.
-Hence the Sankey diagram shows wider connection between State and Demographic divide than average rating for cuisines in the particular state.
-* You can only choose from three cuisines at the moment and those are selected based on the number of reviews available for them in Yelp Dataset.

 ## Data Analysis

 * All the data analysis has been done using <b> Scala on Apache Spark running on Windows desktop </b>.